right-rudder/next-gen/src/content/blog/mountain-flying-in-southern-california-what-every-student-pilot-should-know.md

 - **Density altitude performance limits**
 - **Navigational awareness without easy visual references**

-For pilots flying in the western U.S., these factors are not optional knowledge—they’re essential.
+For pilots flying in the western U.S., these factors are not optional knowledge, they’re essential.

 ✅ That’s why NextGen integrates **high altitude and mountain flight scenarios** into its [career-track training programs](/riverside/career) and offers real-world experience from instructors who’ve flown it all.

 ---

-## Key Challenges of Mountain Flying—and How We Prepare You
+## Key Challenges of Mountain Flying, and How We Prepare You

 ### 1. **Density Altitude: The Hidden Threat**

-On a hot day in Redlands, your aircraft might behave like it's 8,000 feet above sea level—even when you’re only at 1,500 feet.
+On a hot day in Redlands, your aircraft might behave like it's 8,000 feet above sea level, even when you’re only at 1,500 feet.
 This is called **high density altitude**, and it dramatically affects climb performance, engine output, and takeoff distance.

 🛩️ At NextGen, you’ll learn how to: